charmbracelet/glow/README.md

 ## The TUI

 Simply run `glow` without arguments to start the textual user interface and browse local and stashed markdown.
-Glow will find local markdown files it the current directory and below or, if you’re in a Git repository, Glow will search the repo.
+Glow will find local markdown files in the current directory and below or, if you’re in a Git repository, Glow will search the repo.

 Markdown files can be read with Glow's high-performance pager.
-Most of the keystokes you know from `less` are the same, but you can press `?` to list the hotkeys.
+Most of the keystrokes you know from `less` are the same, but you can press `?` to list the hotkeys.

 ### Stashing